Still looking for answers check out our

 - 14. Where can I find the rules of netball?

-The rules of netball can be downloaded from the International Netball Federation website in several languages including FR and DE.
+The rules of netball can be downloaded from the World Netball in several languages including FR and DE.
 There is also an App for the rules.